dancomputer/Mots-Pour-Les-Mauts-Environmentale/README.md

 # Mots-Pour-Les-Mauts-Environmentale
 Supplementary Information for Project "Not God, Not Even Science?!
-Towards Peace in the Twitter War for 'Climate Change'"
+Towards Peace in the Twitter War for 'Climate Change'

 # General outline of the v1a pipeline, for further detail see Causalityv1.py: